webpack/webpack-cli/OPTIONS.md

   --optimization-used-exports [value]                                                Figure out which exports are used by modules to mangle export names, omit unused exports and generate more efficient code (true: analyse used exports for each runtime, "global": analyse exports globally for all runtimes combined).
   --no-optimization-used-exports                                                     Negative 'optimization-used-exports' option.
   --output-asset-module-filename <value>                                             The filename of asset modules as relative path inside the 'output.path' directory.
+  --output-async-chunks                                                              Enable/disable creating async chunks that are loaded on demand.
+  --no-output-async-chunks                                                           Negative 'output-async-chunks' option.
   --output-charset                                                                   Add charset attribute for script tag.
   --no-output-charset                                                                Negative 'output-charset' option.
   --output-chunk-filename <value>                                                    Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.